-- AFREZZA is a man-made insulin that is breathed-in through your lungs (inhaled) and is used to control high blood sugar in adults with diabetes mellitus. - AFREZZA is not for use to treat diabetic ketoacidosis.
-AFREZZA must be used with basal insulin in people who have type 1 diabetes mellitus. - It is not known if AFREZZA is safe and effective for use in people who smoke.
+- AFREZZA is a man-made insulin that is breathed-in through your lungs (inhaled) and is used to control high blood sugar in adults with diabetes mellitus. - AFREZZA is not for use in place of long-acting insulin.
+AFREZZA must be used with long-acting insulin in people who have type 1 diabetes mellitus. - AFREZZA is not for use to treat diabetic ketoacidosis. - It is not known if AFREZZA is safe and effective for use in people who smoke.
 AFREZZA is not for use in people who smoke or have recently stopped smoking (less than 6 months). - It is not known if AFREZZA is safe and effective in children under 18 years of age.